 Hong Kong will only conduct AEOI with a reportable jurisdiction when an arrangement is in place with the reportable jurisdiction concerned to provide the basis for exchange.
 Hong Kong first adopted a bilateral basis in implementing AEOI.
 Later, after the Convention came into force in Hong Kong on 1 September 2018, Hong Kong has been able to take a multilateral approach in implementing AEOI.
 Hong Kong's network for tax information exchange has been expanded accordingly.

-Hong Kong smoothly completed the first and second rounds of AEOI with other jurisdictions through the OECD Common Transmission system in 2018 and 2019 respectively.
+Up to 2020, Hong Kong smoothly completed three rounds of AEOI with other jurisdictions through the OECD Common Transmission system.

 Automatic Exchange of Country-by-Country Reports